 Students in the program are grouped into one cohort which meets regularly throughout the two years.
 Interaction with other students in the cohort, the cohort's TEP Faculty Advisor, and other program faculty provide strong support as students are introduced to and transition into a career in secondary science teaching.

-You must pass the CBEST exam (or equivalent based upon SAT, ACT or AP test scores) and the CSET exams (Subtests I, II, & III).
-A passing score is not required for application submission.
-However, all exams must be taken by test deadline of January 7, 2017 in order for your application to be considered complete.
+You must pass 1) the CBEST exam (or equivalent based upon SAT, ACT or AP test scores) and 2) the CSET exams (new Science Subtests I & II - after August 7, 2017; or old Science Subtests I, II & II - prior to August 7, 2017).
+Passing scores are not required for application submission.
+However, all exams must be taken by test deadline of January 6, 2018 in order for your application to be considered complete.
 We recommend that you register early for the tests as some of the local testing sites may fill up.

 It is highly advised that potential students contact Professor Arlene Russell, firstname.lastname@example.org to further discuss this program (STEP).
 We will meet with students as early as their 1st year to begin creating an education plan that would make them eligible for STEP.